cwangts/changliang-wang.github.io/README.md

               Journal of Geometric Analysis, 31, 490-515, (2021).  </li>
       <li> (with X. Dai) Perelman's $W$-functional on manifolds with conical singularities,
                  Mathematical Research Letters, 27(3), 665-685, (2020).   </li>
-      <li> (with U. Semmelmann and M. Wang) On the linear stability of nearly K\"ahler 6-manifolds,
+      <li> (with U. Semmelmann and M. Wang) On the linear stability of nearly Kaehler 6-manifolds,
                Annals of Global Analysis and Geometry, 57(1), 15-22, (2020).   </li>
       <li> (with J. Park and W. Tian)  A compactness theorem for rotationally symmetric Riemannian manifolds with positive scalar curvature,
                Pure Applied Mathematics Quarterly, 14(3-4), 529-561, (2018).  </li>